-The first theme in the tax filing process deals with generic personal data (Persönliches).
-It’s arguably the most important step.
-Why?
-Because the input you provide in this theme will decide which forms to navigate you through the rest of the process.
-We’ll cover all forms as part of the tax declaration guide.
+The first theme in the tax filing process deals with first generic personal data (Persönliches).
+It then covers some very specific fields that have to do with inheritances, presents etc. We’ll cover all forms as part of the tax declaration guide.

 This form is quite straightforward.
 Besides personal data, the only field worth mentioning is the one about the pillar 2 contributions.
 This is the sentence at the end that reads Sind im Jahr 2019 Beiträge an die 2.
 Säule (Pensionskasse) geleistet worden?
 If any of your payslips during the year has deduction for pillar 2 (pension fund) the answer is yes.
 If you contributed directly to it, the answer is yes as well.